racheyShindelus/a1_VectorAddBasicMatrixMultiplicationTiledMatrixMultiplication_CSC163/readme-a1.txt

+My submission fully works on my personal computer.
+It does not run on the virtual machine ECS-GPU AVD because they do not have Visual Studio 2019 installed on the school computers.
+In the course syllabus, we are instructed to use Visual Studios 2019 despite this application not being available on the school lab computers.
+I downloaded this application and did the assignment on my pc and it works fully as intended.

+I recieved this error when connected to the virtual machine:
 PS C:\Users\rshindelus\Downloads\a1_VectorAddBasicMatrixMultiplicationTiledMatrixMultiplication_CSC163-main\a1_VectorAddBasicMatrixMultiplicationTiledMatrixMultiplication_CSC163-main\build> & "C:\Program Files\CMake\bin\cmake.exe" --build .
 CMake Error: The current CMakeCache.txt directory C:/Users/rshindelus/Downloads/a1_VectorAddBasicMatrixMultiplicationTiledMatrixMultiplication_CSC163-main/a1_VectorAddBasicMatrixMultiplicationTiledMatrixMultiplication_CSC163-main/build/CMakeCache.txt is different than the directory c:/Users/benjt/OneDrive/Desktop/Rachey/CSC-163/A1/A1/build where CMakeCache.txt was created.
 This may result in binaries being created in the wrong place.
 If you are not sure, reedit the CMakeCache.txt
 CMake Error: